 THEREIN LIES THE RUB

 Fortunately for Pontiac, the public was more impressed with the Fiero’s looks than dissuaded by its dynamic shortcomings.
-First-year sales were 136,840, far better than the CRX, and impressive for a two-seater of any stripe.
-For a while, Pontiac had three shifts running at Fiero factory and production still fell short of early demand.
+First-year sales were 136,840, far better than the CRX and impressive for a two-seater of any stripe.
+For a while, Pontiac had three shifts running at the Fiero factory and production still fell short of early demand.
 Unfortunately, this eroded the division’s willingness to make the dynamic changes the Fiero needed.
-With brisk sales, it didn’t seem urgent, and any significant redesign would have resulted in production delays and lost sales.
+With brisk sales, it didn’t seem urgent and any significant redesign would have resulted in production delays and lost sales.

-The additions did not keep Fiero sales from falling significantly in its second year.
-That drop shouldn’t have been a surprise, particularly considering that the Fiero was not a very practical car.
-Many of the buyers who were attracted by the styling and who could live with its limited passenger and cargo space had already bought one the first year.
-Furthermore, the Fiero had a formidable new rival in 1985: Toyota’s MR2.
-The MR2 was very similar in design and concept to the Fiero, although it was somewhat smaller, about 200 lbs (90 kg) lighter, and had 20 horsepower (15 kW) more than the four-cylinder Pontiac.
+The MR2 was very similar to the Fiero in concept and mission — a mid-engine sporty car based in large part on the underpinnings of the FWD Corolla — but the Toyota was somewhat smaller, about 200 lbs (90 kg) lighter, and had 20 horsepower (15 kW) more than the four-cylinder Pontiac.
 The MR2 wasn’t as quick as the V6 Fiero, but it was about $800 cheaper and most testers found it more enjoyable to drive.
-Fiero sales dipped to 76,371.
+Once the MR2 went on sale, Fiero sales dipped to 76,371.
 That was still better than either the MR2 or CRX and about as good as Datsun’s popular two-seat Z car had done in its best years, but it set off alarm bells in GM’s executive offices.

 Things were a little better for 1986, thanks to the introduction of a new Fiero GT model with a sleek fastback profile.
 It was arguably the best-looking Fiero, eliminating some of the stubby look that characterized the notchback.
 Although the still-optional V6 was down to 135 hp (101 kW) this year, it could be ordered with a new five-speed Getrag gearbox.
 Total sale climbed to 83,974; more than decent, all things considered, but still below GM’s unrealistic expectations.